ViTEraser: Harnessing the Power of Vision Transformers for Scene Text Removal with SegMIM Pretraining: SegMIM Pretraining

 \subsection{Architecture}

-The network architecture during pretraining inherits the encoder-decoder structure with lateral connections as Fig.~\ref{fig:viteraser} but with two extra heads for text box segmentation and image reconstruction, respectively.
-Given an input image $I_{in} \in \mathbb{R}^{H \times W \times 3}$, a binary mask $M_{mim} \in \mathbb{R}^{H \times W \times 1}$ is randomly generated following SimMIM \cite{xie2022simmim} where 1 indicates masked pixels and 0 unmasked.
-Then, the masked image $I_{mask}$ combining $I_{in}$ and $M_{mim}$ is fed into the encoder-decoder.
+The network architecture during pretraining inherits the encoder-decoder structure as shown in Fig.~\ref{fig:viteraser} but adds two extra heads for text box segmentation and image reconstruction, respectively.
+Given an input image $I_{in} \in \mathbb{R}^{H \times W \times 3}$, a binary mask $M_{mim} \in \mathbb{R}^{H \times W \times 1}$ is randomly generated following SimMIM \cite{xie2022simmim}.
+Then, the masked image $I_{mask}$ combining $I_{in}$ and $M_{mim}$ is fed into the network.